-The good news is yes, it is possible to grow Echeveria Rubin from leaves.
-The bad news is it is quite hard in more ways than one.
-Firstly, it is difficult to take a viable leaf off as they tend to break and secondly, the success rate of the leaves growing a new plant is very low.
-But it is not impossible.
+It is possible to grow Echeveria Rubin from leaves, but not easy.
+Firstly, it is difficult to take a viable leaf off as they tend to break and secondly, the success rate of the leaves growing a new plant is extremely low.

-When you have a few leaves pop them on a tray or a napkin and place in dry, very bright but shaded spot, out of direct sun.
+When you have a few leaves pop them on a tray or a napkin and place in dry, very bright but shaded spot, out of direct sun or in a greenhouse with 30% shade factor.
 Wait for the leaves to grow roots and leaves.
 This can take way over a month with Echeveria Rubin.
 For me, it took 1-2 months.
 Some leaves can shrivel and die without any growth and some will grow roots but no new leaves.
-Only leaves that will grow both roots and new baby plants will end up growing to a whole new plant.
+Only leaves that will grow new baby plants will end up growing to a whole new plant.

 The little leaf babies are quite vulnerable at this stage and should again be placed in a covered spot.
 Greenhouse with diffused light or under 30% shadecloth would be ideal.
 As your plant grows bigger, it will get more resilient to the elements.

 Do water your leaves once they have sprouted and are in the potting mix.
 This will encourage the roots.
 Make sure the potting mix is not over saturated as soggy mix can rot the leaf and your new plant.
 Slightly moist is what you should be aiming for.

 Echeveria Rubin is a superbly slow growing plant and it is likely the leaf babies will take at least a year before they are any substantial size (50mm in diameter).